dxfrontier/cds-ts-repository/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/dxfrontier/cds-ts-repository?logo=git)
 ![GitHub Repo stars](https://img.shields.io/github/stars/dxfrontier/cds-ts-repository?style=flat&logo=git)

-The goal of **BaseRepository** is to significantly reduce the boilerplate code required to implement data access layers for persistance entities by providing out of the box actions on the `database`
+The goal of **BaseRepository** is to significantly reduce the boilerplate code required to implement data access layers for persistance entities by providing out of the box actions on the `database`.

 ## Table of Contents